RandomNinjaAtk/lidarr-automated-downloader/README.md

 ## Features
 * Downloading Music using online sources and importing them into Lidarr Automatically
-* Downloading Music Videos using online sources for use in popular applications:
+* Downloading Music Videos using online sources for use in popular applications (Plex/Kodi/Emby/Jellyfin):
   * More Info: https://github.com/RandomNinjaAtk/lidarr-automated-downloader/wiki/Music-Videos

 ## Additional Information